PaulGreer1/Ripples/README.md

 To execute the program:

 - Ensure that you have Python's Tkinter module installed.
+As root:
+    - # apt-get install python-tk

 - Open a terminal.